Regularisation of CART trees by summation of $p$-values: Numerical illustrations

+A predictor $\widehat\mu(X)$ is said to be auto-calibrated if $\widehat\mu^*(X) = \widehat\mu(X)$ a.s., see e.g.~\cite{kruger2021generic}.
+It is clear that not all predictors $\widehat\mu(X)$ are auto-calibrated, but based on \eqref{eq: auto-calibration} and the tower property of iterated conditional expectations, it follows that

+Consequently, by defining the predictor $\widehat\mu^*(X)$ according to \eqref{eq: auto-calibration} it is, in theory, possible to construct an auto-calibrated predictor $\widehat\mu^*(X)$, given any predictor $\widehat\mu(X)$.
+Construction of a piece-wise constant auto-calibrated predictors is discussed in \cite{lindholm2023local, wuthrich2024isotonic}, corresponding to letting the original predictor $\widehat\mu(X)$ provide guidance on how to partition the covariate space.
+The question then is how to create this partition.
+In \cite{lindholm2023local} a simple $L^2$-tree procedure is used, but as pointed out in \cite{wuthrich2024isotonic}, this procedure has an inherent element of randomness in itself due to the use of cross-validation.
+Thus, by using the $p$-value based method discussed in the present paper we obtain an automatic deterministic procedure for constructing a partition and the corresponding auto-calibrated piece-wise constant predictor.
+For more on this, see e.g.~\cite{lindholm2023local}.

+To demonstrate this procedure we consider the California Housing data\footnote{ Available at \texttt{https://www.kaggle.com/datasets/dhirajnirne/california-housing-data}}, which has $n=$~20,640 data points, and $d=8$ covariates (removing the categorical covariate ``ocean proximity''\footnote{See footnote \ref{fnote: cal housing}.}), where we use median house value as our response variable $Y$.

-Throughout these illustrations we compare the $L^2$-boosting version of our method to the Gradient Boosting Machine (GBM) with identical configurations.
-For both methods, we split the data into a $80$\% training set and a $20$\% test set.
-We train the models on the same training set and evaluate them on the same test set.
-We fix the max depth of the weak learners to $3$, i.e.~a tree with at most 8 leaves can be added in a single iteration, the minimum samples per leaf is set to $20$ and we set the learning rate for the boosting procedures to $0.1$.
+As our initial black-box predictor we use a gradient boosting machine (GBM), see \cite{friedman2001greedy}, which minimises the $L^2$ loss based on 5-fold cross-validation, where 20\% of data is removed for test performance evaluation.
+The max depth of the weak learners in the GBM is set to $3$, i.e.~a tree with at most 8 leaves can be added in a single iteration, the minimum samples per leaf is set to $20$, and we set the learning rate for the boosting procedures to $0.1$.
+The resulting predictor, denoted $\widehat\mu^{\text{GBM}}(x)$, is trained for approximately 2,500 iterations before stopping.
+One could consider tuning the shrinkage parameter in order to adjust the number of boosting steps, but this has not been investigated further in the present paper.

-In each boosting iteration, we use the residuals from the previous iteration as the working response.
-In each boosting iteration, we determine a nested sequence of trees (as described above) and the weak learner is selected as the maximally split tree that satisfies the criterion $\sum p_j < \delta$ for the chosen significance level $\delta$.
-We stop the boosting procedure when the candidate weak learner is the root node, i.e, no statistically significant split can be made.
-Note that the complexity of the weak learner for our method is dynamic, determined by the criterion $\sum p_j < \delta$.